MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-create-uii-application-adapter.md

    ![Sample external app](../unified-service-desk/media/usd-sample-external-app.PNG "Sample external app")

 <a name="ConfigureExApp"></a>
-## Step 2: Configure the external application in Microsoft Dynamics 365 for Customer Engagement.
+## Step 2: Configure the external application in Microsoft Dynamics 365 for Customer Engagement apps.
  In this step, you will create a hosted control of **External Hosted Application** type to display the [!INCLUDE[pn_ms_Windows_short](../includes/pn-ms-windows-short.md)] forms application.

 1. Sign in to **Microsoft Dynamics 365 for Customer Engagement**.